I often get questions regarding the content or mechanics of the Balance Mod, so I have

 close to that of the standard game.
 Unfortunately, the nature of the share technology treaty element, isn't as supportive

 and can make the technology tree feel shorter.
+Try playing the latest versions (V1.22+) that allow you to disable technology

 ---